alicezwatson/personal-data-pollution/README.md

 ## Stalking and Abuse
-In the case of online victimization, certain information might facilitate the offender’s pursuit of the victim (e.g., e-mail addresses, instant messenger IDs) or make the individual a more desirable target (e.g., posting relationship status, photos, sexual orientation), thereby increasing an individual’s attractiveness as a target.
+In the case of online victimization, certain information might facilitate the offender’s pursuit of the victim (e.g., e-mail addresses, instant messenger IDs) or make the individual a more desirable target (e.g., posting relationship status, photos, sexual orientation), thereby increasing an individual’s attractiveness as a target.<br>
 *Source: [Being Pursued Online: Applying Cyberlifestyle–Routine Activities Theory to Cyberstalking Victimization](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=72d7a292f41dd1f97555893e995a8765a2d04db9)*

 ## Photos and Facial Recognition